Detection is Difficult

 The mature worm can grow from 3-8 centimeters.
 Those that are smaller than that size range may either be an immature worm or another species, specifically P. mamillana.
-Common equine tapeworms, A. perfoliata, use four suckers to attach themselves to the intestinal lining of the host, where they would compete for nutrients through their cuticle.
+Common equine tapeworms use four suckers to attach themselves to the intestinal lining of the host.
+This is where they would compete for nutrients through their cuticle.

 Diagnosing Tapeworm Infections

 As mentioned, it may be difficult to diagnose tapeworm infections.
-Most tapeworm infections are not accompanied by clinical symptoms, but can cause damage for a period of time before signs of disease become visible.Young horses are particularly at risk of developing anemia and weight loss caused by parasites.
+Most tapeworm infections are not accompanied by clinical symptoms but can cause damage for a period of time before signs of disease become visible.Young horses are particularly at risk of developing anemia and weight loss caused by parasites.
 While tapeworms are best diagnosed by the presence of their eggs in fecal matter, not all fecal examinations will prove diagnostic.